Your Hands And Mine

 Waiting for ripples distinct from the heave of my breath.

-Kicks were the words of a still unmet daughter,
+The kicks were the first words of a still unmet daughter,

 Alien grammar you learned in the dark on my flesh.